wmeints/mlops-airflow-sample/README.md

 We assume that you have the following:

 - Access to a Kubernetes 1.22+ cluster
-- Python 3.9 or higher installed on your machine
+- The latest release of Anaconda on your machine
 - Kubectl must be installed on your machine
 - Helm 3 or higher installed on your machine

+Please note, this sample only works on WSL2 or Linux!

 ## Deploying the sample